Home » Ingredients » Beef

 A slice of lasagna with a fork on a plate with a casserole behind it

-Lasagna with Béchamel Sauce….the best lasagna!
+Lasagna with Béchamel Sauce – the best lasagna!

-Especially when it comes to lasagna with creamy béchamel sauce.
+I am obsessed with lasagna, especially when it comes to lasagna with creamy béchamel sauce.

 Nothing against ricotta.
 In fact, I love ricotta in a lot of things!
-Like this Baked Ziti, Spinach Lasagna, or even in sweet items like this yummy cheesecake recipe.
+Like this Baked Ziti, Spinach Lasagna, or even in sweet items like this yummy Italian cheesecake recipe.

 Something about that creamy, yet still fairly light cream sauce sandwiched between chewy pasta and tomato meat bolognese sauce just takes lasagna from good to amazing.

-One of our favorite special-occasion restaurants that we go to growing up is this cute little Italian place in town with dim lighting, soft music, and white table cloths.
+1. My favorite childhood Italian restaurant’s lasagna: One of our favorite special-occasion restaurants growing up is this cute little Italian place with dim lighting, soft music, and white table cloths.
+My favorite thing on their menu is their melt-in-your mouth lasagna (yes, lasagna made with the best béchamel sauce).

 Top down view of a casserole of lasagna